 K-12 staff and middle/secondary students should wear a mask on buses.
-Bus drivers must wear a mask, except while driving, or if they are able to maintain physical distance.
 Masks don't need to be worn outdoors.

 Those wearing masks must still seek to practice physical distancing.
 There must be no crowding or congregating of people, even if masks are worn.